 - Involvement in the activities of national and international educational bodies

-The application process for both the HST2018 and the ITW2018 programme will open on 1 November 2017 and will be closed on 13 January 2018 at midnight (Geneva time).
+The application process for both the HST2019 programme and the ITW2019 programme will open on 1 November 2018 and will be closed on 13 January 2019 at midnight (Geneva time).

-Applications for HST2018 and ITW2018 are only accepted via the respective application form on the CERN teacher programmes website.
+Applications for HST and ITW are only accepted via the respective application form on the CERN teacher programmes website.
 The application process is split into five parts in which you are asked to supply personal & school details, provide a short curriculum vitae, answer programme specific questions, and upload a 1 minute video clip to present yourself in English.

 Please carefully read the instructions that are provided at each stage of the process and please note the respective word limits.

 The 1 minute video clip is your chance to explain why you are the ideal candidate to participate in CERN’s international teacher programmes!
-Please present yourself in English and describe briefly what draws your interests towards physics and sciences.
+Please present yourself in English - we want to see and hear you in the video.
+Describe briefly what draws your interests towards physics and sciences.
 Catch our attention with your creativity!

 The 1-minute video does not have to be professionally produced.
 You can simply use your phone to record your presentation.